 You are here

-Verisk 3E Company Environmental Ecological & Engineering (“Verisk 3E”) respects your concerns about privacy.
+3E Company Environmental Ecological & Engineering, dba Verisk 3E (“Verisk 3E”) respects your concerns about privacy.
 Verisk 3E participates in the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield (“Privacy Shield”) frameworks issued by the U.S. Department of Commerce.
 Verisk 3E commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU or Switzerland in reliance on the Privacy Shield.
 This Policy describes how Verisk 3E implements the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy: